Pronouns: he / him

 Outreach is another strong point in my professional life.
 I love to get not only my students, but also the wider public enthused about Ancient Egypt and the Ancient World at large, and to prove to them how the life experiences of people who lived and died over two millennia ago is intimately relevant to ours, still today.
 I am always happy to give public talks and lectures for school pupils of all years.

-Students at all levels, colleagues, school teachers, and members of the public are welcome to contact me with enquiries about my work, requests for supervision, and collaborations.
+Students at all levels, colleagues, school teachers, members of the public, and press / media representatives are welcome to contact me with enquiries about my work, requests for supervision, and collaborations.
 I look forward to hearing from you!

 For recent publications and talks, see my Academia webpage: https://oxford.academia.edu/LuigiPrada

-At the postgraduate level, I teach a demotic reading class and co-supervise a doctoral dissertation on Graeco-Egyptian literary interactions (Uppsala University / Scuola Superiore Meridionale in Naples).
+At the postgraduate level, I teach a demotic reading class and co-supervise MA theses on various Egyptological topics and a doctoral dissertation on Graeco-Egyptian literary interactions (Uppsala University / Scuola Superiore Meridionale in Naples).

 For examples of my outreach activities, see the following: